university-of-york/uoy-app-course-search/README.md

 ### Domain setup

-This application is automatically deployed to a custom domain by serverless and CloudFormation.
-Parameters such as the domain and SSL certificate are populated in `.github/workflows/deploy.yml`, though the sensitive values are stored securely in the `Secrets` section of the GitHub repo settings.
+This application is automatically deployed to a custom domain by serverless and CloudFormation if the environment is appropriately configured (by setting environment variables `DOMAIN_NAME` and `SSL_CERTIFICATE_ARN`).
+For local sandbox development, you are unlikely to need to use a custom domain name, and therefore don't need to set these environment variables.
+For `dev` and `production` environments, these environment variables are populated as part of the CI/CD pipeline in `.github/workflows/deploy.yml`, though the sensitive values are stored securely in the `Secrets` section of the GitHub repo settings.

 Provided that the [SSL certificate has been provisioned beforehand](https://github.com/university-of-york/uoy-app-course-search/wiki/Creating-and-Validating-an-SSL-Certificate-in-AWS), serverless will do all the work necessary to set up the environment, as detailed in `serverless.yml`.
 This involves setting up a custom domain name